aoertel/ultrametric-matrix-tools/README.md

 # TODO: replace the * by the latest version.
 ultrametric_matrix_tools = "*"
 ```
-An example of the construction of the ultrametric tree and multiplication with it is:
+An example of the usage of is:
 ```rust
 use ultrametric_matrix_tools::na::{DMatrix, DVector};
 use ultrametric_matrix_tools::UltrametricTree;